AverageLehi/CourseMate/README.md

     * **Concept Mapping:** Visually connect ideas to build a deeper understanding of any topic.
     * **5W1H Strategy:** Instantly get a complete overview of a topic by answering six essential questions.
 * **Lightweight Data Storage:** The system uses simple CSV and text files for structured records and notes, making the application highly portable and easy to back up.
+* **Update — Data Storage Format:** Moving forward, CourseMate will use JSON files for data saving and file storage instead of CSV.
+The original CSV/text description on the previous line is retained for context and backward-compatibility notes.

 ---